-Book early and receive up to 25% off the published rates!
-PLUS receive a free pair of high quality binoculars with each cabin booking!.
-Offer applicable when booked before 31st January 2018
+Book early and receive up to 20% off the published rates!.
+Offer applicable when booked before 31st March 2018

 Applies to new bookings.
 Discount rate is subject to fluctuation and shown discount rate can not be guaranteed.
 Please enquire for up to date discounts.